-- The management of SEND systems will be recorded via the school iSAMS software. - Where an Ed.
-Psych report or specialist information is received, it will be assessed by the Head of Learning Support and then, where appropriate, Education Health Care Plan (EHCP) or an Individual Education Plan (IEP) will be drawn up and the pupil's information will be placed on the SEND Register, which is the key source of information about SEND pupils. - The Head of Learning Support maintains the SEND register and this is updated on a regular basis. - The IEP is sent out to parents and all staff electronically and a copy is also stored in the SEND staff documents folder on Sharepoint. - Copies of all IEP's and specialist reports are securely kept in the pupil's SEND file in the Learning Support room - An electronic link is sent of the SEND list to every member of staff at the start of the academic year and an up-date of changes is circulated as they are made - The Head of Learning Support, together with the King's Examination's Officer, backed by Deputy Heads Pastoral/Academic have responsibility for Access Arrangement online applications for GCSE and GCE examinations, such as special considerations or additional time to be made available.
-These documents and other essential evidence of need are kept by the Head of Learning Support for Senior staff and Inspectors to access - Updates about Access Arrangements (AA) for public examinations are sent to the Examinations Officer when decided.
-JCQ's guidance for access arrangements are followed and documentation has
+• The management of SEND systems will be recorded via the school iSAMS software.

-- to be given to the Examinations Officer before each public examination period.
-A copy of the access arrangements register is also stored in the SEND staff documents folder on the staff intranet. - Staff are expected to read the IEP for the pupils whom they teach or support and on gaining knowledge of the individual pupil, and implement as a working document day to day, the strategies set out in the report. - Staff are expected to regularly review the pupils' progress in their subject with reference to the difficulties outlined in the IEP and to make recommendations where possible.
+- Where an Ed.
+Psych report or specialist information is received, it will be assessed by the Head of Learning Support and then, where appropriate, Education Health Care plan (EHC) or an Individual Education Plan (IEP) or Pupil Profile (PP) will be drawn up and the pupil's information will be placed on the SEND Register, which is the key source of information about SEND pupils. - The Head of Learning Support maintains the SEND Register and this is updated on a regular basis. - The IEP/PP is sent out to parents and all staff electronically and a copy is also stored in the SEND staff documents folder on the staff intranet.
+We ask that parents confirm receipt and accept its provision - Copies of all IEP's and Ed Psych. reports are securely kept in the pupil's SEND file online and/or in the Learning Support office. - A copy of the SEND list is sent electronically to every member of staff at the start of the academic year and an up-date of changes is circulated as they are made. - The Head of Learning Support, backed by Deputy Head (Academic) has responsibility for Access Arrangement online applications for GCSE and GCE examinations, such as special considerations or additional time to be made available.
+These documents and other essential evidence of need are kept by the Head of Learning Support for Senior staff and Inspectors to access. - Updates about Access Arrangements (AA) for public examinations are sent to the Examinations Officer when decided.
+JCQ's guidance for access arrangements are followed and documentation has to be given to the Examinations Officer approximately one month before each public examination period. - A copy of the access arrangements register is also stored in the SEND staff documents folder on the staff intranet. - Staff are expected to read the IEPs/PPs for the pupils whom they teach or support and on gaining knowledge of the individual pupil, and implement as a working document day to day, the strategies set out in the report. - Staff are expected to review yearly the pupils' progress in their subject with reference to the difficulties outlined in the IEP and to make recommendations where possible.